 If you purchased a more expensive hose, it’s likely made of synthetic rubber, the material used to make tires and machinery belts.
-While there’s a great market (and demand) for tire recycling, most of the options for consumers to recycle them would be retail stores and household hazardous waste (HHW) programs, which would be unlikely to accept your hose.
+While there’s a great market (and demand) for tire recycling, most of the options for consumers to recycle them are car repair shops, retail stores, and household hazardous waste (HHW) programs, which are unlikely to accept your hose.

-Even the most accepting curbside recycling programs wouldn’t want your hose due to its shape.
+Even the most accepting curbside recycling programs won’t want your hose due to its shape.
 It will easily jam the machinery at the material recovery facility (MRF), just like plastic bags do.

 So, without a realistic recycling option, your next best hope is to keep your hose out of a landfill.
 Here are a few suggestions:

 - Conduct some DIY hose repair to fix any leaks.

 - Donate it to a second-hand store like Goodwill, which can make minor repairs and resell the hose (call first to verify acceptance).

 - Upcycle your hose into a doormat or door decor.

 - Using a utility knife, cut off the ends of the hose, which are typically made of metal, like brass; you can then recycle these metal pieces at a scrap metal recycling facility.

 With limited eco-friendly disposal options, extending the life of your hose is extra important.
 The first thing to consider is paying a little extra for a rubber hose when buying a new one.
 Rubber hoses are often made of recycled material, so even though you might have a tough time recycling, at least the material in the hose may have had a previous life.